Are Staff Gifts an Allowable Expense?

 Does a cash bonus count?

-Cash that is rewarded to staff in the format of a bonus will be counted as additional earnings on top of their standard salary.
+Cash rewarded to staff in the format of a bonus will be counted as additional earnings on top of their standard salary.
 That means that PAYE tax and National Insurance will need to be paid through payroll.

 Ways to show staff you care without spending money